code-423n4/docs/roles/wardens/submission-policy.md

 ### Findings in "parent" of forked projects

 If an issue is discovered during an audit that relates to the "parent" of a forked project, wardens should disclose the finding to the parent project first, and submit a placeholder finding to the C4 audit.
-Guidelines:
+Please follow these steps:

+1. Submit a placeholder finding using the audit submission form, with a non-specific title (e.g. "Potentially sensitive issue")
    - **Do not** disclose the parent / third party name within the body of the finding issue.
    - **Do** include a hash of the issue
+1. While logged in to the Code4rena website, [submit a Help Desk request](https://code4rena.com/help/), and select "Sensitive disclosure" for "What type of problem do you need help with?"
+Please include:
+    a.
+Name of audit, and
+    b.
+Brief summary of the situation (e.g. "I've disclosed a finding to the parent project and am awaiting response.
+I've submitted a placeholder submission for the C4 audit in the meantime.")

 It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.